-Our faculty, which includes many global leaders in their fields and several Nobel Laureates, ranks in the top one percent for research citations worldwide, according to the 2021 World University Rankings.
-For the past ten years, UCSB has also ranked among the top two public universities in the world in terms of the scientific impact of our research in the physical sciences and engineering (Leiden Ranking).
-In addition, for the past five years (2016-2020), eligible junior faculty have received more prestigious Early CAREER Awards from the National Science Foundation per capita than their peers at than any other public university.
+As is true for any top scholarly institution, our success arises largely from the combined efforts of our excellent students, our dedicated staff, and our exceptional faculty, which includes Nobel laureates and dozens of pioneering world leaders in their fields.
+The COE ranks in the top one percent of research citations worldwide (2021 World University Rankings).
+For the past decade, UCSB has ranked among the top two public universities in the world in terms of the scientific impact of research in engineering and the physical sciences (Leiden Ranking).
+From 2017-2022, eligible junior faculty have received more prestigious National Science Foundation Early CAREER Awards per capita than their peers at any other public university.

 That demonstrated scholarly excellence, combined with a deeply rooted culture of interdisciplinary collaboration — perhaps this university’s single most defining aspect — lead to significant successes in both forwarding fundamental science and engineering innovative solutions to society’s most important challenges.

 Those challenges are best addressed through an array of approaches taken by diverse people.
 We hold fast to the bedrock belief in the inherent value of all people and the certainty that the best, most comprehensive engineering solutions result from the creativity and innovation that arise from an inclusive collection of perspectives and experiences.